madisonbetts/DGS-Patterns-of-Fish-Diversity/README.md

 1) Make your changes in your code editor and save them
 2) GitHub Desktop will automatically detect the changes in the "Changes" tab
 3) Write a commit message in the bottom left (summary box is required, description is optional)

+### ONLY IF NEEDED: How to create a new branch with GitHub Desktop
+1) Click the "Current Branch" dropdown at the top
+2) Click "New Branch"
+3) Type your branch name (e.g. feature/objective-yourname)
+4) Click "Create Branch"
+5) Then publish it to GitHub, click "Publish Branch" so your group can see it
+- Reminder: Make sure you pull main first before creating your branch so you start with the latest version including the folder structure
-4) Click "Commit to branch-name"
+5) Click "Commit to branch-name"
-5) Click "Push Origin" at the top right to send it to GitHub
+6) Click "Push Origin" at the top right to send it to GitHub